In 1965, when Michael Pruskin was 18, he helped Marc Bolan ornament his surname with an umlaut.

 Julia, like Michael, has a distinguished pedigree in the antiques world.
 In her twenties, after studying law at Bristol University, she took a temporary job with John Jesse, then one of London's leading specialists in Arts and Crafts furniture and decorative objects.
 The job became permanent and the experience invaluable.
 "He had an amazing collection and I got to see and touch works by designers such as Archibald Knox and C.R.
 Ashbee, pieces you'd generally only find in a museum," she recalls.
 An unerring visual memory and a lawyer-like capacity for research strengthened this training.

-The first half of the 20th century was a period when art met craft in an extraordinary marriage of skill and form, and the Pruskins' knowledge of the artists and craftsmen who defined Arts and Crafts and Art Nouveau, Art Deco and Mid-Century Modern remains unrivaled.
+The first half of the 20th century was a period when art met craft in an extraordinary marriage of skill and form, and the Pruskins' knowledge of the artists and craftsmen who defined Arts and Crafts and Art Nouveau, Art Deco and Mid-Century Modern remains unrivalled.
 The couple shop wherever they go – in Paris, at auction, in the British seaside town of Southwold, where they have a holiday home.
 Their work remains their passion.
 "If we love something we take it home and live with it."

 Being able to live with something is a key part of the Pruskin philosophy.
 "We're not interested in untouchable antiques, we want them to be used.
 Taste changes and what we buy has to go with today's interiors.
 It has to be the best, but that can still be reasonably affordable.
 At the moment, for example, you can buy a Nakashima table for £25,000-30,000.
 You'll never get that again."
 And it is the icons that the clients want.
-"Much of what we sell was originally handmade for a very wealthy and discriminating clientele, and craftsmen of this caliber simply don't exist anymore.
+"Much of what we sell was originally handmade for a very wealthy and discriminating clientele, and craftsmen of this calibre simply don't exist anymore.
 Our buyers know they will find something special."
 As ever, Pruskin is the man to turn to if you're looking to discover a star.

 Lisa Freedman writes for the Financial Times and other publications.